Midnight Cowboy (Jade Thirlwall song): Composition and lyrics

 "Midnight Cowboy" was written and composed by Jade Thirlwall, Rachel Keen, and Jonah Christian in 2022, with production handled by Stephen Mykal.
 It had been described by Jade as a song "owning your sexuality", which incorporates a spoken word verse by Scottish actor Ncuti Gatwa.
 The lyrics reference Edward Enninful and the non-binary community.

-Critics described it as a pop and electronica song that incorporates elements of 2000s R&B. The lyrics also referenced the 1969 film Midnight Cowboy and the 1953 film Calamity Jane.
+Critics described it as a pop and electronica song that incorporates elements of 2000s R&B. The lyrics also reference the 1969 film Midnight Cowboy and the 1953 film Calamity Jane.